Meaningful Palm Tree Symbolism

 To Assyrians and Egyptians the palm is considered a tree of life.
 It was sacred to Ishtar and Ashtarte as well as to Nut and Hathor.
 These deities utilized the palm tree nectars to keep the dead in a semi-animated state while they awaited their fate in the Underworld.
 Sometimes the fruit of the palm would keep these souls in this state of undead forever.
 The date palm is also associated with the sun god Ra, as a resurrection figurehead.

-These aspects bring to mind themes of victory related to palm tree symbolism.
+All these aspects bring to mind themes of victory related to palm tree symbolism.
 Not only victory over the conflict between dualities, but victory over death as well.

 Indeed, Christians adapted the palms as a symbol of resurrection (victory over death through the union with Christ).
 Palm fronds were lain on the path walked by Christ as he entered Jerusalem.